Salifu Mudasiru

-Salifu Mudasiru (born 1 April 1997) is a Ghanaian professional footballer who plays as midfielder for Saudi Professional League club Al-Batin, on loan from Asante Kotoko.
+Salifu Mudasiru (born 1 April 1997) is a Ghanaian professional footballer who plays as midfielder who currently plays for ES Sétif.

 Club career

 In July 2019, Mudasiru signed a two-year contract with Kumasi Asante Kotoko.
 In December 2019, he won his first trophy with the club, after Asante Kotoko defeated their rivals Hearts of Oak by 2–1 victory in the President's Cup.
 He made his debut on 29 December 2019, starting in a central midfield role in an eventual 1–0 victory over Techiman Eleven Wonders.
 On 7 October 2021, he was named as the new second deputy club captain by manager Prosper Narteh Ogum following the departure of Felix Annan and Emmanuel Gyamfi.

 On 7 January 2023, Mudasiru joined Saudi Arabian club Al-Batin on loan.

+On 30 July 2023, Mudasiru joined Al-Bukiryah on a permanent deal.

 Personal life

 Mudasiru married Zainab Mohammed in Kumasi on Sunday, 5 September 2021.
 He is a devout Muslim and regards Ghanaian international Mubarak Wakaso and former Ghanaian footballer Sulley Muntari as his role models.